Thailand Free Trade Zones: Introduction

 Generally, industrial activities are conducted within an industrial estate while a SEZ specialises in both manufacturing and exporting activities.
 A Thai Free Trade Zone encourages business operations beneficial to the country by removing manufacturing barriers in Thailand.

-Businesses that set up within the Free Trade Zones are able to enjoy multiple tax advantages such as exemption from customs duties and excise duties, as well as less stringent quality control standards.
+Businesses that set up within the Thailand Free Trade Zones are able to enjoy multiple free trade zone benefits and tax advantages such as exemption from customs duties and excise duties, as well as less stringent quality control standards.
 Simultaneously, businesses are encouraged to utilise Thailand services and raw materials and employ local workers for their operation.

 Types of Thailand Free Trade Zones